PHPFastCGI/FastCGIDaemon/README.md

 ## Usage

 Below is an example of a simple 'Hello, World!'
-FastCGI application in PHP.
+FastCGI application in PHP with Symfony HTTP Foundation.

 ```php
 <?php // fastCGI_app.php